Variety at Work

 To continue to provide this opportunity to our young people, the Trust is reliant on donations, from both corporate and the public alike.

 The Trust currently operates a 38 foot Broadblue 385 catamaran called "Vernon Lilford Spirit of Variety" which had been modified to allow disabled access.
 The yacht provides a stable and safe platform for people to enjoy an experience at sea.

-The Variety Sailing Trust work in partnership with the States of Jersey to manage the yacht on a day-to-day basis and provide support in training skippers and crew.
+The Variety Sailing Trust work in partnership with the Government of Jersey to manage the yacht on a day-to-day basis and provide support in training skippers and crew.

 Over the next twelve years or so, this yacht completed thousands of miles cruising with the disabled and underprivileged.
 With 25 disabled sailors, this yacht took part in an ocean crossing from Jersey to St Lucia in the Caribbean in 1999.